Excellence in Innovations for Sustainability

 - Name, title, institution, and contact information of nominator (if different)

-- A summary of the project, addressing:
+- A two-page summary of the project, addressing:

 - Why it was undertaken